GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 ```

 Importantly, if you do share a resource across function invocations, make sure
-the resource is thread-safe.
-This is because serverless runtimes such as Google
-Cloud Functions may run multiple functions at a time in separate threads.
+the resource is thread-safe, so that separate functions running concurrently in
+different threads can access them safely.
+The API clients provided by Google,
+for example, are thread-safe and can be used concurrently.

 Also of note: There is no guaranteed cleanup hook.
 The Functions Framework does
 not provide a way to register a cleanup task, and we recommend that you use